Discuss Forum

 What is the maximum number of attempts to appear for the RBI Grade B exam?

-RBI sets a limit on the number of attempts for some candidates.
-General and EWS candidates can appear a maximum of 6 times for RBI Grade B (DR) General posts.
-After 6 attempts, they cannot apply again.
-Candidates from SC, ST, OBC, and PwBD categories do not have any attempt limit, but they must meet the age criteria.
-This rule applies only to the General post, as DEPR and DSIM do not have attempt restrictions.
+The RBI has fixed a limit on the number of attempts for some candidates in the RBI Grade B exam.
+General and EWS candidates can appear a maximum of 6 times for the RBI Grade B (DR) General post.
+After completing 6 attempts, they are no longer eligible to apply for this post.
+Candidates belonging to SC, ST, OBC, and PwBD categories do not have any fixed attempt limit, but they must still meet the required age criteria.
+This rule is applicable only for the General post, as there is no attempt limit for DEPR and DSIM posts.

 CategoryMaximum Attempts